MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ## Integrated hybrid samples

-The following samples can be found [Q# code samples](https://github.com/microsoft/qsharp/blob/main/samples/). demonstrate the current feature set for integrated hybrid computing.
+The following samples can be found in [Q# code samples repository](https://github.com/microsoft/qsharp/blob/main/samples/).
+They demonstrate the current feature set for integrated hybrid computing.

 ### GHZ state

-In this sample, you will discover how to blend classical and quantum instructions in the same program, all fully processed by the quantum computing backend.
+In this sample, you discover how to blend classical and quantum instructions in the same program, all fully processed by the quantum computing backend.

 Features to note about this sample: